- What is a Paper View Request?

 Papers submitted to Turnitin for summative assessment are stored in Turnitin’s Repository, a database containing submissions not just from CCCU but also from every other institution using Turnitin.
 This means that matches can be made in the Similarity Report for a paper submitted at CCCU to a paper submitted elsewhere.
 In the event that this happens, requests can be made by institutions to view the ‘original’ paper that is being matched against.
 Turnitin process the request and send an email requesting access to the paper.
 This option, known as a TurnitinUK Paper View Request, is optional and instructors are under no obligation to reply.

 Who is responsible for dealing with Turnitin Paper View Requests?

 If another institution makes a Paper View Request, Turnitin will email the request to every Instructor* who has accessed Turnitin on the Blackboard course that the original paper was submitted to.
-To avoid confusion, Programmes should nominate a person or persons responsible for deciding which requests to approve – this would normally be the Module Lead or administrator.
+To avoid confusion, Courses should nominate a person or persons responsible for deciding which requests to approve – this would normally be the Module Lead.